Mojiashen1/llamajoy-website/README.md

 ## Framework & tools

 * I use html, css, javascript and jQuery for the website.
+* I had a challenge posting this website to heroku, because it only runs app, not static website.
+I searched all over the internet, and found a solution.
+I created a fake php page and tricked heroku.
 * Since this page is only front-end, I decide to only use html, css, JS.
 However, to build a more complex e-commerce web page, I will consider either to use express.js with handlebars, or react.js.
 Handlebars is particularly good for website with multiple pages, as all the pages can be based on layout.hbs.
 Express.js allows javascript to be used across the stack, and makes it convenient to hook the front-end and the back-end.
 React is very helpful for websites that are super dynamic.
 The react state machine manages changes without needing to reload the whole page.
 * I use bootstrap for the responsive navbar as well as buttons.
 Bootstrap also helps me make the page responsive.
 * I use fontawesome for the icons, unsplash.com for the cover photo.